Falumpaset/Falumpaset/README.md

 - 👋 Hi, I’m @Falumpaset
 - 👀 I’m interested in peer 2 peer networking, Webassembly and Kubernetes
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on any opensource peer to peer networking applications
+- 💞️ I’m looking to dive into Webassembly
 - 📫 How to reach me Discord: Falumpaset#5191

 <!---